T-Wisse/journal_mep/lablog/2021-03/110321-transform_yLIC137_bem1.md

 | 300 ml         | MiliQ         |
 | 8 g            | agar         |

-    - Add by filter stilirization the rest of the components
+    - Add by filter stirilization the rest of the components

 | Amount         | Type          |
 |----------------|---------------|